Skeletal of Himanshu Damle’s Presentation on AIIB and Blue Economy in Mumbai during the Peoples’ Convention on 22nd June 2018

 What are the main financing issues?

-Role of MDBs and BDBs for the promotion of shipping sector in the country
+Role of MDBs and BDBs for the promotion of the shipping sector in the country

 provision of long-term low-cost loans to shipping companies for procurement of vessels